A Simple Approach to Automated Spectral Clustering: Automated Spectral Clustering (AutoSC)

-Since the time and space complexity of EGGS are quadratic with $n$, it cannot be directly applied to large-scale datasets.
-To solve the problem, we propose to perform Algorithm \ref{alg.EGGS} on a set of landmarks of the data (denoted by $\hat{\bm{X}}$) to get a $\hat{\bm{Z}}$.
+Since the time and space complexity of AutoSC are quadratic with $n$, it cannot be directly applied to large-scale datasets.
+To solve the problem, we propose to perform Algorithm \ref{alg.AutoSC} on a set of $s$ landmarks of the data (denoted by $\hat{\bm{X}}$) to get a $\hat{\bm{Z}}$.
 The landmarks can be generated by k-means or randomly.
 Then we regard $\hat{\bm{Z}}$ as a feature matrix and learn a map $g:\mathbb{R}^m\rightarrow\mathbb{R}^k$ from $\hat{\bm{X}}$ to $\hat{\bm{Z}}$.
-According to Lines 4-10 and 17 in Algorithm \ref{alg.EGGS}, $g$ should be nonlinear and nonsmooth.
-According to the universal approximation theorem \cite{SONODA2017233} of neural networks, we approximate $g$ by a two-layer neural network and solve
+According to the universal approximation theorem \citep{SONODA2017233} of neural networks, we approximate $g$ by a two-layer neural network and solve